The Evaluation Gap Is the AI Gap

 The Engagement Trap

+When you have no AI-specific evaluation infrastructure, you fall back on what you have: product analytics.
+Sessions, clicks, engagement rates, retention curves.
+These tell you that users showed up.
+They don't tell you whether the product worked.
 A user who gets a hallucinated summary might still click through to the document to verify it.
-A user who gets a low-quality search result might still open the first result and find something useful.
-Engagement tracks the interaction.
-It doesn't distinguish between "this was helpful" and "I'm not sure if this was right so I'm checking manually."
+Engagement tracks the interaction, not the difference between "this was helpful" and "I'm not sure if this was right so I'm checking manually."

 Three Approaches That Don't Scale